Fuifui Moimoi: 2010s

 "It was the hardest thing I've ever been through in my career," he said.
 "It made me feel so angry.
 Brad said he had to pick the best 17, but I know I was still better than some of those players he selected."

-Moimoi's hurt was compounded because while many of his teammates were said to be unhappy about his treatment he only heard from Peni Terepo, Nathan Cayless and Jarryd Hayne: "Some of the boys who I thought were my good mates didn't even call me to see how I was going".
+Moimoi's hurt was compounded because while many of his teammates were said to be unhappy about his treatment he only heard from Peni Terepo, Nathan Cayless and Jarryd Hayne: "Some of the boys who I thought were my good mates didn't even call me to see how I was going."

 Moimoi left Leigh once the club was promoted to the Super League to join the newly founded Toronto Wolfpack in Kingstone Press League 1 and rejoined former teammates Liam Kay, Greg Worthington, Jonny Pownall, Bob Beswick, Andrew Dixon, Richard Whiting and Jacob Emmitt as well as coach Paul Rowley.
 On 18 January 2018, it was reported that Moimoi, along with teammates Ryan Bailey and David Taylor, parted ways with the club by "mutual agreement" following a preseason training camp in Portugal.
 It was later reported that the players had twice missed curfew during the trip.

 Later in the month, Moimoi switched to rugby union playing for Bradford & Bingley RFC debuting for them on 30 January 2018.
 He joined the club through his relationship with second-team coach Richard Tafa, playing for them on a week-by-week basis until he found a rugby league club.
 After helping the club avoid relegation from the sixth-tier North 1 East, Moimoi made his return to rugby league on 10 April by signing with Workington Town in Betfred League 1.

 2020s

-Moimoi signed for the Rochdale Hornets at the age of 40 and made his debut on 25 April 2021 coming off the bench in their pre-season game against the North Wales Crusaders.
+Moimoi signed for the Rochdale Hornets at the reported age of 40 and made his debut on 25 April 2021 coming off the bench in their pre-season game against the North Wales Crusaders.
+On 20 July 2023, Moimoi signed a contract to join amateur Cumbrian side Millom.